jasonjayoo/The-Tech-Blog/README.md

 ## Description:

 Build a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers' posts as well.
-Built completely from scratch and deployed through heroku.
+Built completely from scratch and deployed through Heroku.
 Application follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language.
 Sequelize as the ORM, and express-session npm package for authentication.

 <br>